 Certificate of Graduate Study in Culturally Responsive Practices in Education and Human Development

-The 12-credit Certificate of Graduate Study in Culturally Responsive Practices is offered through the Human Resource Development Department and the Multicultural Education program and is designed to accommodate individuals who wish to obtain a basic background in culturally responsive practices in education and human development, especially: teachers, educational technicians, counselors, and leaders in education.
+The 12-credit Certificate of Graduate Study in Culturally Responsive Practices is offered through the School of Education and Human Development is designed to accommodate individuals who wish to obtain a basic background in culturally responsive practices in education and human development, especially: teachers, educational technicians, counselors, and leaders in education.